University-of-Adelaide-Bx-Masters/Bioinformatics_Overview/Practicals/fundamentals_of_bioinformatics/prac_6_alignment.md

 First, BWA mem aligns reads to the reference genome.
 Its default is to write alignment data to `stdout`, not to a file.
-The pipe `|` to captures this stdout (which is in SAM format) to send it to SAMtools instead of just printing it all to the terminal.
+The pipe `|` captures this stdout (which is in SAM format) and sends it to SAMtools instead of just printing it all to the terminal.
 The SAMtools `view` command converts the SAM alignment data to BAM format (a compressed binary version of SAM format) and also throws out any reads with the FLAG 4 set (these are reads that didn't align but we talk about FLAGs a bit later).
 Finally, the binary output from SAMtools is directed to the new file `aln.bam`.

 Here is the command for you to cut and paste with the appropriate paths.
 This command also includes the `-R` option to add read group information to the BAM file which is necessary for variant calling.